Yeah...how much does it really matter?

 WHAT IF MY PROVIDER IS PUTTING A LOT OF EMPHASIS ON MY WEIGHT?

 If your care provider has running commentary on your weight fluctuations, know that there is a spectrum of care and you have the right to choose.
 Some providers focus heavily on weight checks, while others hardly rely on them at all and instead focus on those more useful markers listed above.
 If you feel uncomfortable with your care provider, it is never too late to switch.
 Many experts are moving away from formulaic weight-centric approaches to health.
-If you’re concerned and need additional support, try connecting with a Health At Every Size nutritionist and check out our patient-centered practitioners!
+If you’re concerned and need additional support, try connecting with a Health At Every Size nutritionist.

 WHAT IF I’M STRUGGLING EMOTIONALLY WITH MY BODY CHANGING?